 Even though women are virtually absent from the movie men still talk about them, and the language used is revealing.
 Women are referred to as “sweetheart” (Copa Coat Check Girl), a “piece of ass,” “that pretty little wife of yours” and “my lovely wife.”
 Twice Mortensen talks about Pittsburgh being called ‘Titsburgh.’
 When a woman at Dolores’ house says something about Mortensen’s letter to a man (her husband?) he replies, “Yeah, as soon as you make a meal.”
 My ears pricked up when Mortensen mentioned Aretha Franklin, but it was just a flash in the pan that went nowhere.
 Ali and Mortensen’s characters are interesting and developed.
 They are not one-dimensional.
-Unfortunately, the same cannot be said of Green Book’s women.
+It is a shame this is not the case for Green Book’s female characters.

 © 2019 Alline Cormier